SheepTester-forks/curricular-analytics-exploration/README.md

 **redundant_prereq_check.py** was an attempt at identifying redundant prerequisites (for example, a course requiring both MATH 20A and 20B has a redundant 20A requirement because 20B implies 20A).
 This has been superseded by Metrics.jl.

+**redundant_prereq_courses.py** outputs `redundant_prereq_courses.csv`.
+In addition to identifying prerequisites that are redundant because they would've already been taken to satisfy another prerequisite, it also identifies courses that strictly require a course that no longer exists.
+The CSV file allows you to filter by error type.

 **rename_all.py** is a script to rename all the 2021 curricula uploaded on Curricular Analytics to include the year.

 **unit_check.py** prints the degree plans with fewer than 180 units.

+**unit_per_course.py** outputs `units_per_course.json` and `units_per_course.txt`.
+Some courses have an incorrect number of units listed in the academic plan.
+The script goes through each plan and lists the frequency of each number of units per course to determine by majority vote which number of units is most likely to be correct for the course.
+For example, LTSP 2A is 5 units, but a few plans list it as 4 units.